-In all areas of teaching and learning, we aim for excellence and the highest educational outcomes within a non-threatening learning environment.
-Risk-taking is encouraged, success is rewarded and disappointment acknowledged.
-Our students are self-directed, critical thinkers who take ownership of their educational journey and persevere to achieve their personal best.
-The focus is on life-long learning that will provide the spiritual, social, physical and emotional development needed to achieve personal fulfilment.
+In all areas of teaching and learning, we aim for excellence and the highest educational outcomes within a collaborative, nurturing learning environment.
+Taking responsible risks is encouraged, success is rewarded and disappointment acknowledged.
+Our students are self-directed, collaborative critical thinkers who take ownership of their educational journey and persevere to achieve their personal best.
+The focus is on continuous learning that will provide the spiritual, social, physical and emotional development needed to achieve personal fulfilment.

 Mercedes College has had a long and successful tradition of providing for students with special additional learning needs.
 Differentiated Learning is a priority in all classrooms and the academic results of the College are historically high.
 80 to 85% of Year 12 students aspire to and achieve university entrance whilst certificate courses, workplace learning, the STRIVE program and traineeships provide opportunities for students who are interested in either enhancing their academic results or pursuing other pathways.

 Research has also shown that there are students achieving in the top 10% of their peer group, who underachieve, often deliberately, to avoid discrimination.
 These students traditionally succeed in their classes.
 They achieve at the higher ends of their expected levels and seem to understand everything that is taught to them at school.
 Despite their success, many are still not achieving at their full potential.
-Mercedes College is now running an Accelerated Learning Program to cater for these students.
+Mercedes College is now achieving an Accelerated Learning Program to cater for these students.

 What is Acceleration?